neilscott/datadetective/src/employment/total-risk.md

 # Calculate total risk score

-The Environment team have sent over their coded results.
-Use the code wheel to convert their Sharing ID into a Risk Score
+Now that we have converted the code from the environment team we just need to add up the environment and employment risk scores to get a final risk score.